Talk Summaries

 Platform Sutra – Talk 1

-Katagiri Roshi introduces a series of seven talks on the Platform Sutra, the recorded teaching of Hui Neng, the Sixth Ancestor in China.
+Katagiri Roshi introduces a series of seven talks on the Platform Sutra.
 This talk comments on Chapter 1, “Action and Intention,” which includes the famous “poetry contest.”
-He discusses the controversy of whether the point of Zen is really “to see into one’s own nature.”
+He discusses the controversy of whether the point of Zen is “to see into one’s own nature” (kenshō) to achieve Buddhahood.

 Platform Sutra – Talk 2

-Katagiri Roshi comments on Chapter 2 of the Platform Sutra: “Prajna,” or “wisdom.”
-The discussion includes the meaning of the term maha prajnaparamita, and three aspects of prajna.
+Katagiri Roshi begins commenting on Chapter 2 of the Platform Sutra, “Prajna,” or “Wisdom.”
+This talk includes the meaning of the term maha prajnaparamita, and three aspects of prajna.

 Karma in Buddhism